Rockin' Sidney: "My Toot Toot"

 His big moment came in 1984 when "My Toot Toot" made him internationally known.
 Sidney wrote the song, and released it on the Maison de Soul Records label in Ville Platte, Louisiana.
 In October 1984, he included the tune on his third album, My Zydeco Shoes Got the Zydeco Blues.
 He recorded the entire album at his home studio in Lake Charles, and played all the instruments himself.
 In January 1985, "My Toot Toot" was released as a single in Louisiana and Texas, and became his first true regional hit.
 Thanks to Cleon Floyd, manager of R&B singer (and uncle to) King Floyd, it became a huge New Orleans hit.
 Floyd first heard the crowd's reaction to the song at a bill headlined by Solomon Burke.
 Cleon was also the president of the Orleans Street Jocks Association and took 20 copies of the record back to the city; he quickly had to order more.
 By Mardi Gras, it was a jukebox and record hop smash.

 Huey Meaux got the original leased to Epic Records (a division of Columbia Records), who released it nationally, and for a brief moment Rockin' Sidney made musical history.
 Epic managed to get Rockin' Sidney into the country Top 40 where it stayed for 18 weeks.
 Later that year, "My Toot Toot" was certified platinum and won a Grammy Award.
 "My Toot Toot" became a national and international million-selling phenomenon.

-Sidney was featured in People magazine, Rolling Stone, Billboard and Music City News and appeared on numerous national TV shows, including Nashville Now, Church Street Station, Hee Haw, Austin City Limits, John Fogerty's Showtime Special, New Country and Charlie Daniels Jam.
+Sidney was featured in People magazine, Rolling Stone, Billboard and Music City News and appeared on numerous national TV shows, including Nashville Now, Church Street Station, Hee Haw, Austin City Limits, John Fogerty's Showtime Special, New Country and the Charlie Daniels Volunteer Jam.
 He was also a guest celebrity on You Can Be a Star.
-"My Toot Toot" was played in the motion pictures Hard Luck, One Good Cop, and The Big Easy.
+"My Toot Toot" was played/featured in the motion pictures Hard Luck, One Good Cop, and The Big Easy.

 "My Toot Toot" has been covered by many artists including Fats Domino, Rosie Ledet, Jean Knight, Terrance Simien, Doug Kershaw, Denise LaSalle, Jimmy C. Newman and John Fogerty.
 A Spanish version by La Sonora Dinamita titled "Mi Cucu" sold over a million copies in Mexico, Central America, and South America.
 A German beer company licensed it to use in their radio and television commercials.
 The German cover version Mein Tuut Tuut by Leinemann reached no. 15 on the German charts in 1985.
 Over 20 years after "My Toot Toot" debuted, it continued to draw royalties from commercial use in Europe, and cover versions in several languages by dozens of musicians.